iifl-logo

 Television advertising remains a significant revenue stream for broadcasters.
 Innovations such as addressable TV advertising, which allows targeted ads based on viewer data, are enhancing the effectiveness of TV ads and providing better ROI for advertisers.

-Out of Home (OOH) media is on a growth trajectory as transit and digital media continue to grow along with traditional media.
+• Digital OOH (DOOH) is growing rapidly, with interactive screens, 3D LED displays, and augmented reality campaigns becoming more common Out of Home (OOH) media is on a growth trajectory as transit and digital media continue to grow along with traditional media.
 Although traditional media constitutes a bulk of the segment, transit and digital media are growing and would soon outnumber premium traditional media in the coming years.
-Macro-economic factors such as urbanization and growth of affluence are also contributing to the growth of the segment.
+Macro-economic factors such as urbanization and growth of afluence are also contributing to the growth of the segment.

 Podcast

-The podcasting landscape in India has seen remarkable growth and transformation during 2023-2024, driven by increased internet penetration, smartphone adoption, and changing content consumption patterns.
+Podcasting has rapidly emerged as a dynamic and in_uential segment within Indias digital media landscape, blending storytelling, education, and entertainment in an audio-first format.
+The podcasting landscape in India has seen remarkable growth and transformation during 2024-2025, driven by increased internet penetration, smartphone adoption, and changing content consumption patterns.
 This period has been marked by the rise of diverse content genres, new monetization strategies, and the entry of major global players into the Indian market.

 Educational and self-improvement podcasts focusing on topics such as personal finance, mental health, and professional development are increasingly popular.
 Podcasts like "The Habit Coach" and "The Ranveer Show" are notable examples.
 There is a growing demand for podcasts in regional languages, reflecting the diverse linguistic landscape of India.
 Platforms are investing in creating content in languages such as Hindi, Tamil, Telugu, Marathi, and Bengali.